An Amazing Adventure

 3.5-4hrs we come across our first trampers for the trip they are locals from Auckland headed to Taipo and the lead tramper seems to have done this before !
 Her companions looked bedazzled and exhausted they ask how far to the saddle, I am not sure they appreciated the answer of 5-6 hrs all uphill.
 They replied with watch out for some narly sections for us.

-So with a couple of swollen bits and bruised knees, infected toes and a thousand sand fly bites, It’s time to re-evaluate!
-Regretfully in the risk assessment we have reluctantly decided to review our plans and will be returning home to hike another day! “ I am disappointed and feel somewhat of a failure, but if I keep pushing some physical boundaries someone may die!
-(Not me)😂
+So with a couple of bruised bits and a swollen knee, infected toes and a thousand sand fly bites, it’s time to re-evaluate!
+Regretfully in the risk assessment we have reluctantly decided to review our plans and will be returning home to hike another day! “ I am bitterly disappointed, but know that the it is better to return at the right time.

 Thanks to Paddy Pallin for great support of my attempt!
 It’s not over, just paused for the time being…..An awesome Osprey aerial pro 65litre!
 So comfortable and lightweight.
 My ex officio knickers and bra worn everyday for every hike since 2015, lived up to their branding, 17 countries, 6 weeks one pair of undies!
 Mine were 6 days day in day out – Rinsed every night and ready to go again! #paddypallin #ospreypacks